dahlke/terrasnek/README.md

 suite of tests in CircleCI.
 It is recommended that you run the tests locally before submitting pull requests, or at the very least, verify all of the tests that touch code you are contributing.

+If you are running against a Terraform Enterprise instance, be sure to have enabled Cost Estimates as well a create a user that can be used for team and organization memberships tests, a this cannot be done from the API currently.

 ###### Running Specific Tests